 The Foundation is the sole remainder beneficiary of an irrevocable charitable remainder annuity trust that was created during the year ended December 31, 2022.
 The Foundation serves as the trustee for the remainder trust, and as such records the assets held in the trust at their fair value.
 The trust provides for the payment of distributions to a third-party beneficiary over the trust's term, which is the designated beneficiary's lifetime.
 At the end of the trust's term, the remaining assets will be allocated to a fund within the Foundation that the donors of the charitable remainder trust established with the Foundation.
 The Foundation records a liability for the estimated present value of the amounts due to the third-party beneficiary.
-This liability is included in the consolidated statement of financial position in the line item "Present value of split-interest trust and annuities."
+This liability is included in the consolidated statements of financial position in the line item "Present value of split-interest trust and annuities."
 Annual payments to the beneficiary over the trust period are equal to 8% of the initial net market value of all property transferred to the trust.
 Land appraised at \$1,220,000 was donated to establish the trust, yielding an annual payment of \$97,600.
 A prorated payment of \$68,186 was made during the year ended December 31, 2022.
-The Foundation estimates the present value of the future payments based on the designated beneficiary's life expectancy utilizing the 2000 CM mortality table, annual payments of \$97,600, a rate of return of 2.2%, and a 16 factor of 4.6545 at December 31, 2022.
-The liability representing the present value of the future payments was \$454,277 as of December 31, 2022.
-The change in value of the liability was (\$70,587) for the year ended December 31, 2022.
-The fair value of the assets in the trust as of December 31, 2022 was \$1,158,439.
+The Foundation estimates the present value of the future payments based on the designated beneficiary's life expectancy utilizing the 2000 CM mortality table, annual payments of \$97,600, a rate of return of 2.2%, and a 16 factor of 4.3765 and 4.6545 at December 31, 2023 and 2022, respectively.
+The liability representing the present value of the future payments was \$427,142 and \$454,277 as of December 31, 2023 and 2022, respectively.
+The change in value of the liability was (\$70,465) and (\$70,587) for the years ended December 31, 2023 and 2022, respectively.
+The fair value of the assets in the trust was \$1,235,904 and \$1,158,439 at December 31, 2023 and 2022, respectively.
 These assets are in the Foundation's general pool of investments.